 Where a resident has joint beneficial ownership of capital, unless it is an interest in land (see Section 7), with someone else, divide the total value equally between the joint owners, and treat the resident as owning an equal share.
 This method of treatment avoids administrative difficulties.
-Once the resident is in sole possession of his actual share, treat him as owning that actual amount.
+Once the resident is in sole possession of their actual share, treat them as owning that actual amount.

-A resident and her daughter have £31,000 in a joint building society account.
-The resident contributed £11,000 and the resident's daughter, £20,000.
+A resident and family member have £31,000 in a joint building society account.
+The resident contributed £11,000 and the family member, £20,000.
 Treat the resident as owning £15,500.

-The joint account is then closed and the resident and her daughter open separate accounts.
+The joint account is then closed and the resident and the family member open separate accounts.
 The resident has £11,000 in her account.
 Treat her as owning £11,000.